Skip to main content

 🌿 The Nourishment in a Bowl

-There’s also a softness to soup that the stomach appreciates at the end of a long day.
-Warm, gentle foods settle more easily, almost as if they’re reminding your body to relax.
+There’s also a physical ease to soup that the body welcomes at the end of the day.
+Warm, softly cooked foods tend to settle more comfortably, encouraging digestion to slow down rather than work harder.
+It’s as if the body recognizes the warmth as a signal to relax.

 🍂 October Evenings and the Ritual of Soup